autoplot/documentation/javadoc/org/autoplot/servlet/CompletionsServlet.md

-# org.autoplot.servlet.CompletionsServletServlet to provide completions and will be used to bridge the thin client launcher with
+# org.autoplot.servlet.CompletionsServlet

- the thin client fully-qualified URI.
+Servlet to provide completions and will be used to bridge the thin client launcher with the thin client fully-qualified URI.

-CompletionsServlet( )
+# CompletionsServlet( )

 ***